In 2019, Cape Town, South Africa, was confirmed as the host of the Rugby World Cup Sevens 2022, which will take place

 World Rugby confirmed that the top eight men’s teams and top four women’s teams from the RWC Sevens 2018 in San Francisco, USA, have already secured automatic qualification for the tournament in 2022.

 These teams have qualified based on their performance from the previous RWC Sevens in San Francisco in 2018:

 Regional qualification started in August 2021 with further details to be announced at a later stage.

-The Asian qualifiers will be the winners and runner up nations for the women and men in the Asia Rugby Sevens Series played in December 2022 in Dubai.
+The Asian qualifiers were the winners and runner-up nations for the women and men in the Asia Rugby Sevens Series played in December 2022 in Dubai.

 Megapro were confirmed as the Rugby World Cup Sevens 2022 exclusive sponsorship sales agency for the tournament in South Africa in March 2021.

 World Rugby Chief Commercial Officer Tom Hill said: “We are delighted to be working with Megapro as we enter the market with an exciting portfolio of Rugby World Cup Sevens 2022 partnership opportunities.”

 Megapro specialise in the commercialisation of rights and sponsorship sales across a variety of sports and entertainment properties within South Africa.
 They have been operating in South Africa for the past 30 years.

 In May 2021, World Rugby announced details of the pathways for qualification.

 World Rugby confirmed that the Rugby World Cup (RWC) Sevens tickets will go on sale on Monday, 28 February 2022 at 07:00 GMT (09:00 SAST) at www.rwcsevens.com.